leouieda/pgcap/reflection.md

 **Successful engagement in continuing professional development in relation to teaching, learning, assessment and, where appropriate, related professional practices:**
-I have undergone the PGCAP program, have volunteered for the School of Environmental Sciences' peer-observation program, seek out training from external domain-specific sources, and continue to experiment with new methods for engaging students.
+I have undergone the PGCAP program and have volunteered for the School of Environmental Sciences' peer-observation program.
+I continuously seek out training from external domain-specific sources and experiment with new methods for engaging students.